VittorioParagallo/IALAB_2019-2020/Prolog/labirinth/Readme.md

 Two heuristics are avaliable in case of informed search: Manhattan distances and Euclidean distance.

 ### Search Algorithms
-In the search algorithms described here below we define a graph to visit in which every labirinth's room is a node.
+In the search algorithms described here below we define a graph to explore a labirinth in which every labirinth's room correspond to a node.
 The root is the Enter room and the Exit is one of the children.

+##### `Iterative Deepening.pl`
+Describes the rules to apply the iterative deepening by a deep first search (DFS) with increasing depth-limits.
+So the depth-limit starts from zero and the helper wrapper rule `iterative_deepening` defines the maximum number of iterations as the quantity of free rooms in the labirinth domain.
+ Then `iterative_deepening_aux` describes:
+  - 1 the recursive exploration of the space state.
+For every time a solution is not found at the end the depth-limit is incrised by 1 and the explorations starts again (completness);
+  - 2 a check case to verify a goal match (correctness and optimality).

 ##### `astar.pl`
 implements the heuristic driven search algorithm A* through BFS.
 The code is structured in "helper method" (astar_aux) e "wrapper method" (astar), the seconds provides the init value to the first.
 The expanded node are tracked two sorted lists (open nodes and closed nodes) from standard Prolog library ordset.